craftercms/stripe-plugin/README.md

 # CrafterCMS Stripe Plugin

-A Stripe plugin which with recurring to subscribe to a service.
+A Stripe plugin which uses checkout for subscriptions.
+This plugin is a modified version of [stripe-samples/checkout-single-subscription](https://github.com/stripe-samples/checkout-single-subscription) for CrafterCMS Studio.

+A sample CrafterCMS Project uses this plugin: https://github.com/phuongnq/craftercms-stripe-sample-project

 # Installation